We researched 50+ forex brokers based on their regulations, fees & more factors to list the best forex broker for SA traders.

 Available Instrument: A ZAR-based trading account will be of no good if the instrument you wish to trade is not available.
 Traders must check the available instruments and trading conditions before choosing a broker.

 Customer Support: Traders must be able to connect with customer support executives to resolve their queries.
 Most brokers in South Africa offer support services through live chat, email, and phone numbers.
 However, the quality of service and availability can differ from broker to broker. clients can check the quality and availability of customer support before opening their accounts.

 Trading Platform: The trading platform is where traders will spend most of their time trading online.
 Traders must be convenient with the trading platform available at a chosen broker.
-MT4, MT5, and cTrader are commonly chosen trading platforms but some brokers also offer their proprietary trading platform.
-Traders must check suitability and convenience with the trading platform before opening their account.
+MT4, MT5, and cTrader are commonly chosen trading platforms but some brokers also offer their proprietary trading platforms.
+Traders must check suitability and convenience with the trading platform before opening their accounts.